-Repeat the application of tea tree oil to your nail twice per day, morning and evening.
-Repeat the filing procedure one to two times a week to debride, or remove any new dead nail tissue.
+Repeat the tea tree oil application 2 to 3 times per day, for 3 to 6 months, or according to any schedule provided by your doctor.
+Repeat the filing procedure 1 to 2 times a week, if needed, to remove any new dead nail tissue.

 Things You'll Need

 Clean, sterilized nail clipper

 Coarse, medium and fine nail filers

 Essential oils contain highly concentrated plant chemicals, and while applying undiluted or 100 percent tea tree oil might help an infected nail, this same oil can cause skin irritation or rash.
 Take care to avoid skin contact, or start by diluting the tea tree oil by mixing it with a carrier oil -- such as coconut or olive oil.
 Stop using tea tree oil if you have any skin irritation or rash.

 To improve the odds this tea tree oil treatment will work, be prepared to apply the oil at least twice daily for several months.
 If these steps are not practical for you, or if you are hoping for a faster treatment, talk to your doctor about other options.
 There are several over-the-counter and prescription treatments for nail fungus that can be effective.

 If you have diabetes, heart disease, a history of any foot ulcers or infections, or if you have been told your immune system is compromised -- or if you cannot safely trim or care for your own nails -- do not start this treatment unless you have discussed this plan with your doctor.
 Also talk to your doctor if your fungal infection does not improve or if it worsens despite treatment, and see your doctor right away if your feet or toes have any redness, warmth, open sores or bleeding.